Lau Kar-leung: Personal life

 As his acting career went smoothly, his family began to worry about his marriage.
 On seeing that Liu had reached the marriageable age and there was no suitable woman around him, they introduced him to a woman named Ho Sau-ha (何秀霞).
-However Lau only had interest in his acting career but proceed with the marriage anyway, they had four daughters and one son.
+Though Lau only had interest in his acting career, he proceeded with the marriage; they had four daughters and one son.

-In 1978 Lau first met the then 14 years old Mary Jean Reimer who was 30 years his junior and was a fan of his and Lau helped Reimer in establishing her acting career.
+In 1978, Lau first met the then 14-year-old Mary Jean Reimer, who was 30 years his junior and a fan of his.
+Lau helped Reimer in establishing her acting career.
 After divorcing his first wife and leaving the family, Lau married Reimer in 1984 and they had two daughters, Jeanne and Rosemary Lau.

 Death

 Lau died on 25 June 2013 at Union Hospital, Hong Kong.
 He had been battling leukemia for two decades.